Antonis-Para/AST-Based-JavaScript-Intepreter-and-Debugger-for-Blockly-with-Reverse-Tracing/AST_generator/readme.md

     + Has `args[]` : array of any types (the arguments passed)
     + Has a `name` : (string with the function's name i.e. "NewFunction")
     + Has a `param`: (Will be used to specify a special case of a libfunc i.e get\_from\_start)
+        * If the param is equal to sort, a direction and a sort type will be used as well

 ## Lists
 - list_create